 A check to ensure the number of observations for the not-inflation-adjusted annual earnings equaled the number of observations for the inflation-adjusted annual earnings identified 10 observations (two households) for which the respondent inflation-adjusted annual earnings variable was missing but the not-inflation-adjusted annual earnings variable was present.
 The year that the individuals stopped working on their jobs was equal to zero (inap.) for all response options.
 However, the individuals had responses for the annual earnings on the past job and the starting year for the past job, and the starting year for the past job exactly matched the starting year for the current job.
 The not-inflation-adjusted annual earnings for the past job and the current job were also exactly the same.
-By comparing household "wageinc," past job annual earnings, current job annual earnings, and spouse/partner (if present) annual earnings, it was determined that these individuals likely reported current full-time job information for the past full-time job.
+By comparing household "wageinc," past job annual earnings, it was determined that these individuals likely reported current full-time job information for the past full-time job.
 The annual earnings information for the past full-time job for these cases was kept as missing.

 Years on past job were calculated as the year that the individual stopped working in the job minus the year the individual started working for that employer.
-For instances in which this calculation resulted in a negative or improbably high value (greater than 1,000), we calculated a ratio of the sum of years on past full-time job for all observations divided by the sum of the total career years full-time for all observations, excluding the observations with extreme values.
-Separate ratios were calculated for each survey year, for R and SP, and for each current working status (full-time, part-time, and not working).
-Then, for each individual with an extreme value for the original calculation of years on the past job, years on the past job were calculated as the total career years full-time multiplied by the appropriate ratio of years on past full-time job to total career years full-time.
-If an individual's current job was full-time, we checked that the new calculation for years on the past job did not exceed the total career years full-time minus the years on the current full-time job.
-If it did, the years on the past job were calculated as the total career years full-time minus the years on the current full-time job.
+For instances in which this calculation resulted in a negative or improbably high value (greater than 1,000), we calculated a ratio of the sum of years on the past full-time job for all observations divided by the sum of the total career years worked full-time for all observations, excluding the observations with extreme values.
+Separate ratios were calculated for each survey year, for the respondent and the spouse/partner (if present), and for each current working status (full-time, part-time, and not working).
+Then, for each individual with an extreme value for the original calculation of years on the past job, years on the past job were calculated as the total career years worked full-time multiplied by the appropriate ratio of years on the past full-time, we checked that the new calculation for years on the past job did not exceed the total career years worked full-time minus the years on the current full-time job.
+If it did, the years on the past job were calculated as the total career years worked full-time minus the years on the current full-time job.